Small vs. Large Accounting Firms: Which One to Hire?

 High

-Read on for a more detailed explanation about small accounting firms vs the Big 4.
+Below is a more detailed comparison between small accounting firms vs the Big 4.

 Small accounting firms